Cafecito

 9) Cuba Tobacco Cigar Co.

-Cuba Tobacco Cigar Co., a family-owned and operated business, carries on the rich tradition of Cuban cigar-making.
-After the nationalization of their tobacco fields and factories in Cuba, the Bello family immigrated to Miami, where they revived their cigar heritage.
 Since 1994, they have been crafting cigars in Little Havana using the finest tobacco and traditional techniques.
-With five generations of experience, Cuba Tobacco Cigar Co. maintains their commitment to producing some of the world's finest cigars, upholding their old standards and preserving their Cuban cigar-making legacy.
+With five generations of experience, Cuba Tobacco Cigar Co. maintains its commitment to producing some of the world's finest cigars, upholding its old standards, and preserving the Cuban cigar-making legacy.

 10) Futurama 1637 Art Building

 Located on Calle Ocho in Miami's Little Havana, the Futurama 1637 Art Building is not your typical gallery.
 Established in 2011, it serves as a hub for over 42 local and international artists from places like Argentina, France, Peru, and Ecuador.
 With twelve artists having their studios on-site, visitors can witness the creative process firsthand.
-The gallery offers an immersive experience, showcasing unique and original artworks.
-Additionally, Futurama actively engages with the community through events like free art classes, the Umbrellas of Little Havana festival, and the Cafe con Arte collective exhibit.

 11) Rooster Statues

 When exploring Little Havana, be sure to get your selfies with the iconic rooster statues that have become a beloved symbol of the neighborhood.
-Based on the late sculptor, Tony Lopez’s design, these funky and often themed Calle Ocho Roosters first arrived in 2002, and since then, over 70 similar sculptures have been scattered along Calle Ocho and Flagler Street.
-As you stroll through the area, you may also encounter live roosters, or gallos, crowing atop the sprawling roots of the ceiba tree.
+Based on the late sculptor Tony Lopez’s design, these funky and often themed Calle Ocho Roosters first arrived in 2002.
+Since then, over 70 similar sculptures have been scattered along Calle Ocho and Flagler Street.

 12) Little Havana Food & Cultural Tour

-Experience the renowned [Little Havana Food & Cultural Tour] by Miami Culinary Tours, where you'll delight in famous Cuban delicacies and discover the cultural history of Cuban exiles.
+Experience the renowned Little Havana Food & Cultural Tour by Miami Culinary Tours, where you'll delight in famous Cuban delicacies and discover the cultural history of Cuban exiles.
 Sip authentic Cuban coffee at a walk-up ventanita, witness the art of expert cigar rolling, and indulge in the best homemade Cuban sandwich around.
 Taste the flavors of Calle Ocho as you savor the finest Cuban cuisine, including pastelitos de guayaba and fresh-pressed tropical juices from a generations-old frutería.
 Immerse yourself in the vibrant art, history, and culture of Miami's beloved Cuban community.
-With accolades like being named the #1 food tour in Miami and making TripAdvisor's Top 10 Experiences in the World for four consecutive years, this tour is not to be missed.

 History of Little Havana